pipefunc/pipefunc/docs/source/concepts/cli.md

   ```

 In both cases, the CLI uses the detailed parameter descriptions (extracted from the docstrings) to help guide the user.
+For parameters that involve multi-dimensional arrays, ensure that the inputs are represented as nested lists so that they can be properly coerced by Pydantic.

 ---